westgarthb/style-transfer-video-processor/README.md

 OUTPUT_FPS		    | Defines the frame rate of the output video OUTPUT_VIDEO_NAME   | Filename of output video to be created GHOST_FRAME_TRANSPARENCY | Proportional feedback constant for frame generation.
 Should be a value between 0 and 1.
 Affects the amount change that can occur between frames and the smoothness of the transitions.
+CLEAR_INPUT_FRAME_CACHE  | If True the program clears the captured input frames each run.
+If False, you can run multiple style sequences without having to recapture video frames

 **The user must find and place their own style reference images in the `style_ref` directory.
-Style reference images can be arbitrary size.
+ Style reference images can be
+arbitrary size.
+For best results, try to use style reference images with similar dimensions and aspect ratios.
 Three example style reference images are given.**<br/>
 <br/>
 Minor video time effects can be created by setting INPUT_FPS and OUTPUT_FPS to different relative values<br/>
 - INPUT_FPS > OUTPUT_FPS creates a slowed time effect